-The term ‘Assessment Process’ covers online applications, telephone interviews, video interviews and face to face interviews.
+The term ‘Assessment Process’ covers online applications, pre-screening calls, video interviews and face to face interviews.
 In order to ensure the best possible candidates are successful at each assessment stage consider:

 Ensure the process is relevant and aligned to specific roles